weibeld/ansible-kubernetes/README.md

 ## Description

-These playbooks allow you to create multiple Kubernetes clusters simultanesouly.
+These playbooks allow you to create multiple Kubernetes clusters simultaneously.

 In particular, you can create any number of clusters with a single master node and any number of worker nodes.